12 Reasons Why Most Dental Websites Fail

 Dentists often make the mistake of assuming that the success of a dental website hinges exclusively on it being visually “pretty”, “clean”, and “modern”.
-However, this can’t be further from the truth.
+However, this can’t be further from the truth and is the #1 reason why most websites fail.

-That’s not to say that a website for dentists can’t be visually attractive.
+That’s not to say that a websites for dentists can’t be visually attractive.
 But the best dental websites focus first on turning visitors to new patient appointments.
 They focus on conversion before looks.

 The Purpose Of Your Dental Website